 In the end, I have only this to say: privacy is everyone’s right and we all deserve to maintain our anonymity online.

 Using the above guidelines, you can ensure that you remain hidden on the web as much as humanly possible.

-We hide not because of the bad things that we did online, but rather to keep us safe from the bad.
+We hide not because of the bad things that we did online, but rather to keep ourselves safe from the bad.